krzemienski/awesome-from-stars/README.md

 * [norvig/pytudes](https://github.com/norvig/pytudes): Python programs, usually short, of considerable difficulty, to perfect particular skills.
 * [sw360cab/pyup-transcoder](https://github.com/sw360cab/pyup-transcoder): a Python-based software to transcode videos and upload files to a remote server or S3-bucket
 * [devine-dl/pywidevine](https://github.com/devine-dl/pywidevine): Python implementation of Google's Widevine DRM CDM (Content Decryption Module)
+* [wikimedia/pywikibot](https://github.com/wikimedia/pywikibot): A Python library that interfaces with the MediaWiki API.
+This is a mirror from gerrit.wikimedia.org.
+Do not submit any patches here.
+See https://www.mediawiki.org/wiki/Developer_account for contributing.
 * [nu774/qaac](https://github.com/nu774/qaac): CLI QuickTime AAC/ALAC encoder
 * [MediaArea/QCTools](https://github.com/MediaArea/QCTools): Quality Control Tools for Video Preservation
 * [bavc/qctools](https://github.com/bavc/qctools): QCTools (Quality Control Tools for Video Preservation) is a free and open source software tool that helps users analyze and understand their digitized video files through use of audiovisual analytics and filtering.
 QCTools is funded by the National Endowment for the Humanities and the Knight Foundation, and is developed by the Bay Area Video Coalition.